 It’s kind of obvious, isn’t it?
 We change over time, as species, civilization, and societies, and the whole history is that wavy series of consecutive transformations.
 In some abstract terms, we all get it, it’s logical – the change is constant – but I don’t think we really get it.
 Or at least how profound this underlying truth is, and how far-reaching and empowering consequences are when it’s taken as one of the first assumptions about the world.

 I fell deep into this thinking spiral in 2012 when I attended year-long feminism studies.
 The program was composed of four mini-courses.
 The most interesting of them was the one on Love.
 Love is always THE theme, and this course approached it in a very interesting way.
 It was questioning it from the historical perspective, exploring how probably the most familiar thing in the world has been changing over time.
 It meant different things in different eras.
 Romantic love, for example, didn’t exist in the far past.
-In Ancient Greece, the ultimate love relationship was between two men, one older and one younger.
+In Ancient Greece, the ultimate love relationship was between two men, older and younger one.
 Kinky!
 Marriage, a monogamous one, an association that pops up as the first association to most today, is the product of a specific historical environment.
 It’s not the institution that was here forever.
-Just like Love, all the other most important concepts don’t transcend history.
+Just like Love, all the other most important concepts don’t transcend history in its form.
 Everything was different and will probably be different in the future, even the core things.
-It was a big discovery for me and it has inspired thinking about many different phenomena from that perspective.
+It was a big discovery for me and it has inspired thinking about almost everything from that perspective.

 Few Constructs to Think About As a Start